- 1 General information about publication of research

 Denmark’s Electronic Research Librafy (DEFF) has set up a website, en.startpublicering.nu, which provides useful information about publication of research.

 Forms of publication

-There are different traditions for the publication of research results within the various disciplines: While the scientific article is often dominant, monographs play an important role within, say, the more “dry” disciplines.
+There are different traditions for the publication of research results within the various disciplines: While the scientific article is often dominant, monographs also play an important role within the “drier” disciplines.